josephg/egwalker-paper/README.md

 - `datasets/`: The editing traces (datasets) used in this paper.
 The raw datasets are contained in `datasets/raw` and all other files are generated from the raw datasets.
 - `egwalker-reference`: This is a reference implementation of the egwalker algorithm described in this paper, written in typescript.
 - `svg-plot`: This tool generates charts in SVG format in the `diagrams/` folder from JSON data in `results/`.
-- `reg-text.typ`: [Typst](https://typst.app/) source for the paper itself.
+- `eg-walker.tex`: LaTeX source for the paper itself.
 The paper embeds SVGs from `diagrams/` and uses some stats from the `results/` directory for tables.

 ## Reproducing our results